DeFiCh/ain/src/test/data/README.md

 --------

-The data files in this directory are distributed under the MIT software license, see the accompanying file LICENSE or http://www.opensource.org/licenses/mit-license.php.
+The data files in this directory are distributed under the MIT software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.